markreha/playspringboot/README.md

 	- Go to Advanced Tools to get DB credentials and configure your app.
 	- Update the JDBC string in application.properties with the MySQL Port and make sure to add ?serverTimezone=UTF
 	- Set the Java version to 11 in the POM.xml and do a Maven build.
 Rename the output jar to app.jar.
-	- Go to Advanced Tools, navigate to site/wwwroot, delete all all exiting content, and drag and drap a zip file containing the web.config (see example below) (sand app.jar to the page.
+	- Go to Advanced Tools, navigate to site/wwwroot, delete all all exiting content, and drag and drap a zip file containing the web.config (see example below) and app.jar to the page.
  ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <configuration>